To build a small business website, there are ten things you need to know.

 2. Don’t let your pals design your website.

 Hire a web developer, not your cousin Marie or your boyfriend’s school roommate that’s an art major.
-Regardless of theirfriends icon objectives, cheap hires result in shoddy-looking websites that don’t function as they should.
+Regardless of their objectives, cheap hires result in shoddy-looking websites that don’t function as they should.
 At the very least, your website will be the face of your company.
 It’s the last place where you should scrimp.

 Hire a vetted professional web developer or design the website yourself utilizing the best website builder and best web hosting tool available, both of which are quite reasonable.